Escaping the Verifier: Learning to Reason via Demonstrations: Main Results

 \subsection{DeepMath}

-Next, we evaluate RARO on the DeepMath dataset, a collection of general math problems.
-For the DeepMath task, we focus on scaling our method and baselines with respect to model size instead of reasoning budget, as it is a much more difficult setting where model capacity is a real bottleneck in performance.
+Next, we evaluate RARO on the DeepMath dataset, a collection of general mathematical problems.
+For this task, we focus on scaling our method and baselines with respect to model size instead of the reasoning budget, as it is a much more difficult setting where model capacity is the real bottleneck in performance.

-\paragraph{Significant Improvement over Baselines.} As reported in Table~\ref{tab:main_results}, RARO consistently outperforms all verifier-free baselines across model scales.
+\paragraph{Significant Improvement over Baselines.} As we show in Table~\ref{tab:main_results}, RARO consistently outperforms all verifier-free baselines across model scales.
 With the 1.5B model, we achieve $41.3\%$ accuracy compared to $37.7\%$ for the best baseline (RL-Logit), an improvement of $3.6\%$.
-This advantage grows with model size: at 3B, our method ($49.1\%$) surpasses the best baseline (RL-Logit, $43.1\%$) by $6.0\%$, and at 7B, it reaches $57.5\%$, beating it by $8.2\%$.
-These results demonstrate that our adversarial learning framework provides a strong signal for reasoning that outperforms not only purely supervised approaches like SFT or Rationalization but also RL-Logit.
+This advantage grows with model size: at 3B, our method ($49.1\%$) surpasses the best baseline (RL-Logit, $43.1\%$) by $6.0\%$, and at 7B, it reaches $57.5\%$, beating the baseline by $8.2\%$.
+These results demonstrate that RARO provides a strong signal for reasoning that outperforms not only purely supervised approaches like SFT or Rationalization, but also RL-Logit.

 \paragraph{Stable Training Dynamics.} We further analyze the training dynamics of RARO on DeepMath.
 As shown in Figure~\ref{fig:deepmath_length_reward} and further in Appendix~\ref{sec:future_work}, our coupled training objective maintains a robust equilibrium, allowing the policy to steadily improve its reasoning capabilities and response length without collapsing.
 This stability confirms the robustness of our optimization procedure.